byterubpay/meta/api/lightwallet_rest.md

 | status             | string         | Custom message                   |

 > `payment_id`, `import_fee`, and `payment_address` may be omitted if the
-> client does not need to send XMR to complete the request.
+> client does not need to send BTR to complete the request.

 #### `login`
 Check for the existence of an account or create a new one.